 Risk assessment should help decide the right level of supervision.
-There are some activities which are high risk

 Safe Working Arrangements

 Establishing safe working for lone workers is no different from organising the safety of other employees.
 Employers need to be aware of the law and standards which apply to their work activities, and may need to seek expert advice, then assess whether the requirements can be met by people working alone.